Version 1.0.0 · RubitPay Gateway API

 https://sandbox.api.rubitpay.com

-# Use test credentials provided by your account manager
+# Use test credentials from your account manager